PoCInnovation/Workshops/software/10.Neo4j/README.md

 You can add the [books-authors.tests.ts](./tests/books-authors.tests.ts) file from the [tests](./tests) folder of that repository to test your work.

-> 💡 You can also use the [tests.zip](./tests/tests.zip) to use the complete test suite of the workshop.
+> 💡 You can also use the [tests](./tests/) to use the complete test suite of the workshop.
 >
 > ⚠️ You will the to modify the `jest.config.js` and replace `testMatch` field with `testMatch: ['**/tests/index.ts'],`

 ## Bonus

-You learnt how to use neogma and Neo4j !
-Congratulation !
+You learnt how to use neogma and Neo4j!
+Congratulation 🔥

 Now, you can complete your work by implementing others entities.

-Remember that schema :
+Remember that schema:

 ![Data scheme](../../.github/assets/software/neo4j/data-scheme.png)